 Keep your sleep quality afloat

 There are some more extreme measures for helping people combat sleep deprivation.
 Floatation tanks are human-sized pods, usually filled with body temperature water.
 When lying inside, you are therefore disconnected from all sense of gravity, temperature, touch, sight and sound, which make up 90% of your normal neuro-muscular activity.
-This means you can fully relax into sleep, avoiding all distraction, and one hour in a flotation tank is said to equate to eight hours of regular sleep in terms of the mental and physical benefits.
-Many athletes also use flotation tanks to accelerate recovery from injuries or as part of their training regimes.
+This means you can fully relax into sleep, avoiding all distractions, and one hour in a flotation tank is said to equate to eight hours of regular sleep in terms of the mental and physical benefits.

 However, if you suffer terribly from sleep deprivation and have £250 that you’re willing to part with, you might consider purchasing the Withings Aura.
 There are three parts to it: the phone app, a bedside lamp which monitors your environment and projects soothing sounds and light patterns, and the mattress monitor, which collects data about your heart rate, motion and respiration.
 If only it could make you a morning cuppa too.